aunshpatel/mernstack-todo-list/README.md

 - As a registered user, I should be able to view my todos in calendar view (on index page).
 - As a registered user, I should be able to add todos to my calendar(google, etc).

-- As an unregistered user, I should be able to login and logout via social media(Google/Facebook/Apple).
+- As an unregistered user, I should be able to register myself via social media(Google/Facebook/Apple).
 - As an unregistered user, I should be able to login and logout via social media(Google/Facebook/Apple).